Employers

 • Minnesota has an Agreement with the federal government that excludes election workers who perform services at polling places in connection with national, state and local elections if their pay in a year is less than the federal threshold amount, which is subject to adjustment for inflation.

-For information about the federal threshold amount, go to the Social Security website page for State and Local Government Employers (www.ssa.gov/slge) and select “Topics of Interest.”
-For guidance on related tax reporting, visit the IRS website and search for “election workers.”
-Note: If an employer hires someone to a position that is exempt from Social Security coverage, the employer must have the individual sign Form SSA-1945 to ensure that the person is informed about a possible reduction in his/her future Social Security benefit entitlement.
+• Note: If an employer hires someone to a position that is exempt from Social Security coverage, the employer must have the individual sign Form SSA-1945 to ensure that the person is informed about a possible reduction in their future Social Security benefit entitlement.
 The form instructions require the employer to send a copy of the completed SSA-1945 to the employee's “pension paying agency.”

 How can an entity extend Section 218 coverage to its elected officials who are excluded from membership under the PERA Coordinated Plan?